lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <ul>
 <li><a href="https://edworkingpapers.com/ai24-1093">The Effects of School Building HVAC System Conditions on Student Academic and Behavioral Outcomes. (with Moontae Hwang and Marzuka Ahmad Radia).</li>
 <li><a href="https://edworkingpapers.com/ai24-907">On the Margin: Who Receives a Juvenile Referral in School and What Effect Does It Have?"</a>. (with Andrea Headley and Stephen Holt).
 EdWorkingPaper 24-907.</li>
-<li><a href="https://www.edworkingpapers.com/ai22-563">Strictly Speaking: ExaminingTeacher Use of Punishment and Student Outcomes</a>. (with Stephen Holt, Katie Vinopal, and Heasun Choi).
+<li><a href="https://www.edworkingpapers.com/ai22-563">Strictly Speaking: Examining Teacher Use of Punishment and Student Outcomes</a>. (with Stephen Holt, Katie Vinopal, and Heasun Choi).
 EdWorkingPaper 22-563.</li>
 </ul>

 <br><b>Publications</b>